The Documentary Film Project

 Show us your teeth: The world travels of Weston Price, DDS

-Vitamania: Hope, hype, and the nutrition revolution
+Vitamania: Hope, hype, and a nutrition revolution

 The Naysayers: Frederick Stare, Victor Herbert, and sugar coated science

-Cyclamates and Saccharin- sweet and dangerous
+Cyclamates and Saccharin- sweet and hazardous to your health

-Edgar Cayce- The Sleeping Prophet's Nutrition
+Edgar Cayce- The Sleeping Prophet and his "channeled" nutrition advice

 Episode 5

-The Greening of America:
+The Greening of America

 Herbalism and Plant Medicine